2007 Copa Colsanitas Santander

 The 2007 Copa Colsanitas Santander was a women's tennis tournament played on outdoor clay courts.
-It was the 10th edition of the Copa Colsanitas, and was part of the Tier III Series of the 2007 WTA Tour.
-It took place at the Club Campestre El Rancho in Bogotá, Colombia, from 19 February through 25 February 2007.
+It was the 10th edition of the Copa Colsanitas, and part of the Tier III Series of the 2007 WTA Tour.
+It took place at the Club Campestre El Rancho in Bogotá, Colombia, from 19 to 25 February 2007.
 Sixth-seeded Roberta Vinci won the singles title and earned $25,840 first-prize money.